top of page

 How Biofeedback and Neurofeedback Support Concussion & Brain Injury Recovery in Charlotte, NC

 A concussion or brain injury can change everything.
-Headaches, brain fog, mood swings, trouble focusing, sleep disruption — symptoms that can linger long after the initial event.
+Headaches, brain fog, mood swings, trouble focusing, and sleep disruption are just a few symptoms that can linger long after the initial event.
 For many, it feels like life has been split into before and after.
-Multiple or repetitive head injury worsens the effect and makes it even harder for the brain to heal.
+Multiple or repetitive head injuries worsen the effects and make it even harder for the brain to heal.

 The brain is remarkably resilient, but concussions and other injuries can disrupt its normal communication pathways.
-The autonomic nervous system (ANS) often gets thrown off balance, leaving the body in cycles of fatigue, irritability, anxiety, hypersensitivities to sounds and lights, and sleep disruption.
-Injuries can also interfere with the brain’s corticolimbic integration – the way thinking and emotional centers work together, leaving the concussed brain more susceptible to mood swings, anger, or feeling more anxious.
+The autonomic nervous system (ANS) often gets thrown off balance.
+This imbalance can leave the body in cycles of fatigue, irritability, anxiety, hypersensitivity to sounds and lights, and sleep disruption.
+Injuries can also interfere with the brain’s corticolimbic integration, which is the way thinking and emotional centers work together.
+This disruption can leave the concussed brain more susceptible to mood swings, anger, or heightened anxiety.

-At Carolinas Biofeedback Clinic (CBFC), we don’t diagnose the head injury, rather we provide highly individualized training tools to initiate innate neuroplasticity to help the nervous system stabilize, heal faster, regulate, balance and recover.
+At Carolinas Biofeedback Clinic (CBFC), we don’t diagnose the head injury.
+Instead, we provide highly individualized training tools to initiate innate neuroplasticity.
+This helps the nervous system stabilize, heal faster, regulate, balance, and recover.

 Neurofeedback helps the brain practice healthier patterns of regulation.
-Sensors provide real-time feedback as the brain shifts toward more balanced functioning, encouraging smoother communication across networks disrupted by injury.
-Clients don’t have to “force” their brain to work differently — the training process itself supports rewiring.
+Sensors provide real-time feedback as the brain shifts toward more balanced functioning.
+This encourages smoother communication across networks disrupted by injury.
+Clients don’t have to “force” their brain to work differently; the training process itself supports rewiring.

-Together, biofeedback and neurofeedback encourage the brain and body to reset, helping reduce symptoms and build resilience after injury.
+Together, biofeedback and neurofeedback encourage the brain and body to reset.
+This helps reduce symptoms and build resilience after injury.

 At CBFC, we combine advanced forms of neurofeedback with skill-based biofeedback and neuromodulation to help regulate and rewire these patterns.
 Here’s how: